alexdglover/sage/docs/design.md

 Sage treats balances as sparse data so that accounts don't need to be constantly updated, especially accounts that don't change frequently (like your car or house for example).
-To accomplish this, Sage tracks an effective start date (when the balance should be considered active) and an effective end date (when the balance has been superseded by a new balance).

-For example, let's say you have a Savings Account defined in Sage.
-You manually enter a balance of $100 on March 17.
-This is recorded as a balance with a start date of March 1, and no end date.
-At this point, Sage will show a balance of $100 starting in March and every month thereafter.
-Next, you manually enter a balance of $105 on June 3.
-This updates the previous balance, setting the end date to May 31, and creates a new balance with a start date of June 1.
-Sage now displays $100 from March through May, and then $105 in June and every month thereafter.
+To accomplish this, Sage will use the most recent balance within a given timeframe.
+For example, if an account had a balance defined for October 2 and October 17, the balance for October 17 would be displayed when viewing the balance for October.
+If there is no balance newer than October 17, then Sage will show this same balance for November, December, and so on until a newer balance is added.

 Sage reports on balances by month and year ("year-months"), such as January 2024.
 To do this, Sage uses the following logic to group balances by month and
 year:

 1. Define all year-months requested in a report
 1. Query the balances table for each year-month.
-A valid balance for a given year-month is a balance with a start date on or before the first day of the given month, and the end date is on or after the first day of the month (or null).
+The balance for a given year-month is the balance with the most recent date that is before the end date of the given month.

 This captures all balances while handling discrepancies in when a balance starts or ends.
-Note that this does create the possibility of double counting balances for a particular account, if more than one balance meets the above criteria.

 ## Entities and Relationships